 Widespread deforestation continues to occur worldwide despite decades of public outrage and protests from climate scientists.
 Agricultural and infrastructure expansion, logging, and wood harvesting are the leading causes of Earth’s vanishing wooded areas.
-The countries that have been impacted by deforestation most are Brazil, Central American countries, the United States, Canada, Alaska, and Russia.
+The areas affected by deforestation most are Brazil, Central American countries, the United States, Canada, Alaska, and Russia.

-The top 3 most affected regions on the planet are most certainly the Amazon Rainforest, Siberia, and Alaska.
+The top 3 areas affected by deforestation on the planet are most certainly the Amazon Rainforest, Siberia, and Alaska.